Jason9398/Pi-in-the-Sky-Project/README.md

 #### April

-Launch and data collection, did launch a prototype but did not have the code ready in order to get any data.
+Launch and data collection.
+We did launch a prototype but did not have the code ready in order to get any data.

 #### May